buxtronix/am43/README.md

 ## TODO

- - Expose the configured device name, perhaps use it for MQTT topic name.
  - Consider more functionality such as device configuration.
  - Allow buttons on the ESP32 for control?
  - Port this to native ESPHome